ShreyKumar/StudyCat/deliverable-03/iteration-03.review.md

 * Having the User's data persist across devices
     - Synchronizing data between devices hasn't been implemented yet
-    - The team determined that getting the main functionality as good as possible was a higher priority than extra details such as multi device support
+    - The team determined that getting the main functionality as polished as possible was a higher priority than extra details such as multi device support
 * Multi-platform support (OSX and W10)
     - Currently the process monitoring will only work for devices using Windows as we installed the win32 packages instead of the Unix based packages
     - We plan on creating an interface which will allow the app to dynamically choose which packages to use for process monitoring.